Events

 Your donations are tax-deductible.
 The Judith Leibowitz Scholarship Fund of AmSAT is a registered nonprofit 501(c)(3).

-Complimentary tickets are available to any teachers, trainees and students who identify as Black, Indigenous or Persons of Color (BIPOC).
+Complimentary tickets are available to any teachers, trainees, or students who identify as Black, Indigenous, Asian, Pacific Islander, or Persons of Color.
 The AT community is enhanced by an abundance of diversity and diminished without it.
 Please email us for your VIP code.

 If you were unable to attend any of our virtual events, recordings are available through our Videos page.